omergulcicek/notes/config/cursor.md

 - Types must not be defined inside component files.
 - Prefer using interface for object shapes, and type for unions or advanced type compositions.
 - All type names must end with the word Type (e.g., MenuType, UserType).
-- Type file names must follow the pattern name.type.ts (e.g., menu.type.ts).
+- Type file names must end with the word `.type.ts` (e.g., menu.type.ts, user-list.type.ts).

 ## Functions & Hooks
 - Hook names must start with use.